amaury1093/hackatom-stargate-workshop/step1/readme.md

 # step1

-**step1** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).
+**blog** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

 ## Get started